gosquared/gosquared-wordpress-plugin/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.1

-The official GoSquared Worpdress plugin to load the Tracking Code for GoSquared applications
+The official GoSquared Wordpress plugin to load the Tracking Code for GoSquared applications

 == Description ==